 Mothers in Darfur, busy with their daily tasks, have little time for active engagement with their small children.
 The lack of mental stimulation during these crucial formative years diminishes the development potential of the children forever.
 98% of mothers in Darfur are illiterate.
 They beg us to help educate their children.
 Our first kindergarten opened in the village of Abu Nahla in December 2013; we opened 3 more in 2015 and built 5 more in 2017!
 This year we want to build 3- can you help?

 KIDS FOR KIDS will build and equip as many kindergartens as you help us fund.
 Each one will initially have 2 brick built classrooms, a small office and 2 latrines.
-The project will also provide furniture, blackboards; play equipment and educational materials including playground equipment (slide, etc.), sports equipment, musical instruments, modelling clay, books, educational tools for numeracy and literacy, and art materials; uniforms for the children and the training of teachers.
+The project will also provide furniture, blackboards; play equipment and educational materials, playground equipment (slide, etc.), sports equipment, musical instruments, modelling clay, books, educational tools for numeracy and literacy, and art materials; uniforms, teacher training, water tank, trees and a donkey cart 'school bus'!

 The early years education and interaction provided by our Kindergartens will give a solid foundation to every child's ability to learn, enabling them to reach their full potential when they move up to 'big' school.
 Although we are asking for help to build Kindergartens, as funds allow we already know we need to enlarge our existing ones because of the huge demand.
 However, as all our villages are in need, we are aiming to provide a Kindergarten in each before we will start enlarging schools.